John Bryant-Meisner: Karting

-Born in Stockholm, he began his karting career at age nine.
+Born in Stockholm, Bryant-Meisner began his karting career at age nine.
 He competed in karting competitions between 2004 and 2009.

 Formula Renault 2.0 Sweden & Michelin Formula Renault Winter Cup

-He started his single-seater career in 2010 by competing in the Formula Renault 2.0 Sweden for Team BS Motorsport and Michelin Formula Renault Winter Cup driving for the Koiranen GP team.
+Bryant-Meisner started his single-seater career in 2010 by competing in the Formula Renault 2.0 Sweden for Team BS Motorsport and Michelin Formula Renault Winter Cup driving for the Koiranen GP team.
 He gained one podium in the Formula Renault 2.0 Sweden series.

 Formula Renault 2.0 Eurocup & NEC series

-In 2010 and 2011 he also participated in the Formula Renault 2.0 NEC series and in 2011 in Eurocup Formula Renault 2.0, both with Koiranen GP.
+In 2010 and 2011, Bryant-Meisner also participated in the Formula Renault 2.0 NEC series and in 2011 in Eurocup Formula Renault 2.0, both with Koiranen GP.
 He gained one podium in the Formula Renault 2.0 NEC series.

 Protyre Formula Renault UK Finals Series

-He competed in the 2011 Protyre Formula Renault UK Finals Series again with Koiranen GP.
+Bryant-Meisner competed in the 2011 Protyre Formula Renault UK Finals Series again with Koiranen GP.

 German Formula Three Championship

 2012 saw Bryant-Meisner make his debut in Formula 3, as he signed a deal to race with Swedish outfit Performance Racing in the 2012 German Formula Three season.
 He scored his maiden podium in the opening round at Zandvoort by finishing third.
 In May, he crashed his car by hitting a concrete wall during testing.
 He fractured his vertebrae in his spine and was out for seven months, missing the rest of the season.

-He returned in the 2013 German Formula Three season still racing for Performance Racing.
+Bryant-Meisner returned in the 2013 German Formula Three season still racing for Performance Racing.
 In the first round, he made successful comeback and convincingly gained his first ever Formula 3 win at Oschersleben.
 He also won the second race of the second round at Spa.